wicoffd/wicoffd/README.md

 ## Motivations

 I have a deep passion for coding and believe that it can change the world for the better.
 I want to develop and contribute to great products that are done well the first time and can be continually improved upon.
-Looking at the world around me I can see bad programs and how they can be improved, I need to be part of that change.
+Looking at the world around me, I can see how bad programs can be improved and I need to be part of that change.
 I want to contribute to a better world with a brighter future.